We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 If your finances do not allow you to pay back the entirety of your debt, your credit counsellor may recommend that you file a consumer proposal to repay a portion of what you owe.
 A consumer proposal is filed with a Licensed Insolvency Trustee and full debt forgiveness is provided once the reduced amount is paid off.
 While the details of each proposal are dependent on the debtor’s assets and financial situation, settlements can be as low as 30% of the original debt amount.
 Proposal payments must be completed within five years, or 60 monthly payments or less, and they do not carry any interest.

 For those experiencing extreme financial hardship, bankruptcy serves as a last resort.
-Filing for bankruptcy will relieve you of your debts but it will have a larger impact on your credit and can prevent you from doing things, such as serve as an officer or director of an incorporated business or obtain optimal financing.
+Filing for bankruptcy will relieve you of your all debts except for a few exceptions.
+It will also have a larger impact on your credit.
+Like a consumer proposal, a bankruptcy is filed through a LIT and involves making payments for 9 or 21 months depending on whether you need to make surplus payments.

 Will Credit Counselling Affect My Credit?